 What is the Event Value?

-For instance, you can set a value of "1" when someone sign up for your newsletter, and a value of "100" when someone books a discovery call.
+For instance, you can set a value of "1" when someone signs up for your newsletter and a value of "100" when someone books a discovery call.

-🍀 Anytrack automatically forwards to Google Analytics any monetary value received by your conversion sources.
+🍀 Anytrack automatically forwards to Google Analytics any monetary value received by your conversion sources."Offline" Events Tracking

-- When you promote an affiliate offer, and the conversion happens on a merchant website.
+- When you promote an affiliate offer, the conversion happens on a merchant's website.

-- When you charge your customers a monthly recurring fee, and the charge happens in Paypal, Stripe or other payment gateways.
+- When you charge your customers a monthly recurring fee, the charge happens in Paypal, Stripe, or other payment gateways.

 Other considerations for Offline Events:

-- Cross domain tracking - if the visitor starts its journey on your site, and finishes on an other website, you both need cross domain tracking setup, which is challenging.
+- Cross-domain tracking - if the visitor starts their journey on your site and finishes on another website, you both need a cross-domain tracking setup, which is challenging.

-- Point of sale - when a customer got a coupon on your website, and came to your brick and mortar shop to complete its purchase.
+- Point of sale - when a customer gets a coupon on your website and comes to your brick-and-mortar shop to complete its purchase.

-🍀 AnyTrack does it automatically with over 100 integrations.
+AnyTrack does it automatically with over 100 integrations - Check the integration catalog.

 Goal Value vs Transaction Amount

-As opposed to transactions amount which is interpreted by default as a monetary value, the Goal Value might mean a real monetary value, but it can also be set as a hypothetical monetary value.
+As opposed to the transaction amount, which is interpreted by default as a monetary value, the Goal Value might mean a real monetary value, but it can also be set as a hypothetical monetary value.

 🍀 AnyTrack automatically tracks and sends the event value to Google Analytics.